fusionpbx/fusionpbx-docs/source/accounts/gateways.rst

 Gateways
 =========

 Gateways provide access into other voice networks.
-These can be voice providers or other systems that require SIP registration.  `Check out the Youtube video <https://youtu.be/YKOTACDYQ3A>`_ .
+These can be voice providers or other systems that where SIP registration is enabled with true or disabled by seting it to false.

+`Check out the Youtube video <https://youtu.be/YKOTACDYQ3A>`_ .

 **In this example we will be using** `VoiceTel <http://tiny.cc/voicetel>`_ .  **Each Gateway provider has their own setings to use.**